 This feature looks promising, particularly because Microsoft says they’re looking to expand this to multi-core scenarios that relate to DAWs like SONAR.

-NEW WinRT MIDI APIS
+New WinRT MIDI APIS

 Prior to Windows 10, MIDI was primarily accessible via the older MME MIDI APIs or the less common DirectMusic APIs.
 These APIs were desktop-only and not available to universal apps, which is Microsoft’s new programming model.
-Windows 10 has new MIDI APIs that are suitable to universal applications, so they’re applicable to Windows 10-based desktops, phones, tablets, etc.
+Music production for Windows 10 has new MIDI APIs that are suitable to universal applications, so they’re applicable to Windows 10-based desktops, phones, tablets, etc.

 The API also allows for multi-client access to MIDI devices, and has improved jitter-free performance.